mesibo/messenger-app-android-kotlin/README.md

-## Mesibo Messenger for Android - Kotlin Beta
+## Mesibo Messenger for Android - Kotlin (Beta)
 Note:
 - This is a beta version - visit here for production version (older) code [https://github.com/mesibo/messenger-app-android](https://github.com/mesibo/messenger-app-android)
 - This kotlin version is created by converting java code using Android Studio
+- If this is the first time you are using kotlin in your project, Android Studio might display a warning that Kotlin is not configured in the project.
+Configure Kotlin by clicking Configure either in the upper right corner of the editor or in the event log alert that pops up in the lower-right corner.
+Refer to the official documentation [here](https://developer.android.com/kotlin/add-kotlin#add)

 Mesibo Messenger is an open-source app with real-time messaging, voice and video call features.
 This repo contains the source code for Mesibo Messenger App for Android.
 The GitHub repository for iOS version is [here](https://github.com/mesibo/messenger-app-ios).